mtzfactory/nango/docs/docs/reference/SDKs/node.md

 </Tabs>

-The result and error variable in the example above are a [`NangoMessageHandlerResult` object](#nangoMessageHandlerResult).

 :::info
 Note that connections are unique per user and integration: Attempting to register a connection for the same user id and integration twice will result in an error.
 :::